At a Glance: Best 1911 Sights

 - A great option for shooters with vision impairments

 - The rear sight is hard to fit

 - Need a complete screwdriver toolset for installation

-The Trijicon front and rear night sight set consists of bright, tough three-dot iron sights.
+Trijicon night sights are the brightest, strongest and safest.
 Their USP is that they increase night-fire shooting accuracy by up to five times over standard sights.
 They’re also renowned for maintaining this same speed with instinctive shooting, without the need for batteries.

 The self-luminous tritium dots glow bright green at night and then dim once you lose your night vision.
 They feature a unique shock-resistant design.
 What’s more, each lamp is uniquely capped with a sapphire jewel to evenly distribute the light, protecting the lamp from solvents and puncture at the same time.